tomaszgil/osobista-emerytura/README.md

 # Osobista emerytura

-A platform allowing users to create a personalised retirement plan.
+A platform that allows users to create a personalised retirement plan.

 ## Live version